entech-code/n8n-nodes-netsuite-rest/README.md

 ## Known Issues and workarounds

 - Entering date into date field and submitting operation will throw error

-  Workaround: use expression to format date using ISO
+  **Workaround**: use expression to format date using ISO

 - Search is not available when adding new step using ".
 This seems to be limitation for community N8n Nodes.

-  workaround: use browser search, for example in chrome press Ctrl-F and name of operation.
+  **Workaround**: use browser search, for example in chrome press Ctrl-F and name of operation.
 ![Search is not available](https://raw.githubusercontent.com/entech-code/n8n-nodes-netsuite-rest-assets/main/custom-field-specify-field-type.png)

 - Custom Fields - can't auto select type (because searcListMethodOn is not working)